mskelton/eslint-config/README.md

 ## Description

 This package contains a simple and sensible ESLint config that you can use to get up and running with a TypeScript or JavaScript project.
-It uses the [TypeScript ESLint parser][ts-eslint-parser], [Prettier][prettier], and [Standard JS][standard].
+It uses the [TypeScript ESLint parser][ts-eslint-parser] and [Prettier][prettier].

 ## Installation